 I think it is blatantly obvious when these famous influencers talk about why their products are so great exactly why their product is going to be trash.

 They don’t even know how their products work, because they don’t use them and didn’t formulate them, and they have to pay the overhead involved with having a team under them who is responsible for all of that.

-I will release the full formula in a dedicated post when the time comes, and if you want to be notified when it is ready for launch I highly advise that you sign up for my mailing list if you aren't already.
+I will release the full formula in a dedicated post when the time comes, and if you want to be notified when it is ready for launch I strongly advise that you sign up for my mailing list if you aren’t already.

 Citrulline Vs Arginine

 One of the most well known pump ingredients is Arginine.